-Building a new cabin is sure to be one of the most exciting projects you’ll ever undertake.
+Building a new cabin is one of the most exciting projects you’ll ever undertake.
 With a careful eye and thoughtful planning you can have everything you’ve dreamed of and more.

 We’ve put together some of the most common areas of consideration for your review so that you’re not overlooking any important planning concerns.

+Once you choose the perfect cabin location that will suit your needs, you can start thinking about what your cabin will look like.
 Decisions about the size and location of your bunkie are not always in your hands.
 Check with your municipality to ensure that you are meeting the local zoning and building permit requirements.
-Since it’s not likely that you’ll be building a cabin that is under 100 sq. ft. you’ll need to have all your t’s crossed and i’s dotted.
-Other stipulations may include a 2 or 3 foot setback from property lines, some areas even have regulations regarding how close structures can be built near water.
-Check first and then check again!
 Inspectors will make you change things if you contravene local bylaws.

 When you’re ready, select a style from below or go straight to our Custom Design Center.
 Don’t forget that you can involve our design team at any stage!